DevOpsHiveHQ/dynamic-devops-roadmap/docs/growth/platform/README.md

 title: Platform Engineering - Advanced
 description: Advanced Platform Engineering topics
 sidebar_position: 5
+toc_max_heading_level: 2
 ---

 ## 1.1 Introduction to Platform Engineering

 Platform Engineering is all about delivering platforms to users as products.
 These users are usually developers themselves, yet they need tooling for their day-to-day work, such as source hosting platforms, task management, or documentation.
 As a Platform Engineer, you will be tasked with delivering and supporting these platforms' reliability and having a product-centric mindset, as this helps deliver the best experiences for the end users of these platforms.

 ### What you need to know {#11-what-you-need-to-know}